Terrace: A Hierarchical Graph Container for Skewed Dynamic Graphs

 - Implementation of Terrace: The authors built a C++ graph processing system named

-based on this design.
+Terracebased on this design.
 It uses in-place arrays for low-degree vertices, a shared Packed Memory Array (PMA) for medium-degree vertices, and individual B-trees for high-degree vertices. - Superior Performance: Extensive experiments demonstrate that

-in update throughput for small-to-medium batch sizes and is significantly faster (1.7x-2.6x) for analytical queries.
-Crucially, its query performance is competitive with, and sometimes better than,Ligra
+Terraceoutperforms the state-of-the-art dynamic systemAspenin update throughput for small-to-medium batch sizes and is significantly faster (1.7x-2.6x) for analytical queries.
+Crucially, its query performance is competitive with, and sometimes better than,Ligra, a highly optimized static graph processing system.
+This shows thatTerraceeffectively bridges the performance gap between static and dynamic systems.

 3. Prerequisite Knowledge & Related Work